mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 * manaRegen; int

 Increases the amount of mana the player regenerates.
+The amount is added over 2 seconds.

 * manaRegenBonus; int